ph1ll1ps/ph1ll1ps.github.io/content/post/naturebiotechnology2019/index.md

 title: "Microsoft makes splash in AI-enabled lab solutions"
 subtitle: "Microsoft unveils the first collaborations for its Station B, a platform to automate lab experiments so scientists can test and reproduce ever-more-complex designs. - <a href = https://www.nature.com/articles/d41587-019-00018-3>Nature Biotechnology</a>"
-summary: "I led a team to establish research partnerships to collaborate on the Station B platform, including with Princeton University and Oxford Biomedica."
+summary: "I led a team to establish research partnerships for the Station B platform, in collaboration with Princeton University and Oxford Biomedica."
 authors: []

 tags: []